How to Access the Videos Folder in Windows 11

 C:\Users\genericuser\Videos

-Replace “genericuser” with your actual Windows username.
-You can access this quickly by typing %USERPROFILE%\Videos into the File Explorer address bar.
+Remember to replace "genericuser" with your actual Windows username.
+Typing %USERPROFILE%\Videos into the File Explorer address bar provides a quicker path to the same location.

 How to Find the Videos Folder Using File Explorer